Family Educational Rights and Privacy Act

 Sports activity sheets, such as for wrestling, showing weight and height of team members.

-Audio recordings (not including those in video) and student work products/publications are not considered Directory Information, and therefore are or may include Personally Identifiable Information protected under FERPA.
-The Department recognizes that student teachers participating in educator preparation programs and staff in professional development courses within the Department may have access to student work and/or audio recordings of students’ voices in the course of their participation in these activities, and therefore would need parent/guardian/eligible student consent to have access to these materials.
-(See Student Publication/Audio Release Form, below.)
+Photos, video and audio recordings, and student work products/publications are not considered Directory Information, and therefore are or may include Personally Identifiable Information protected under FERPA.
+The Department recognizes that student teachers participating in educator preparation programs and staff in professional development courses within the Department may have access to photos, video and audio recordings, and student work samples in the course of their participation in these activities, and therefore would need parent/guardian/eligible student consent to have access to these materials.

 Protection of Pupil Rights Amendment